michaelalang/opa-use-cases/README.md

     ```

     The given example Constraint ensures:
-    * Only Users in the Group `exampl.com` can create Routes for that example.com domain
+    * Only Users in the Group `example.com` can create Routes for that example.com domain
     * User `admin` can create Routes even if not in Group `example.com`
     * Only Users in the Group `somdomain.com` can create Route for the somdomain.com domain
     * User `admin` can create Routes even if not in Group `somedomain.com`
-    * not configured domains are always granted (no catch all deny)
+    * not configured domains are always rejected

 * Verify that a User not in the Group `example.com` cannot create/modify/delete Routes with `spec.host` in that domain